 Frequent flyers of the airline are less likely to get bumped from their seats.

-If the new flight set up by the airline arrives one to two hours after your original arrival time, you must be paid an amount equal to 200% of your one way ticket fare (maximum of $675).
+If the new flight set up by the airline arrives one to two hours after your original arrival time, you must be paid an amount equal to 200% of your one-way ticket fare, with a maximum of $675.

-If the flight arrives more than two hours later than your original flight, or if the airline does not make new travel arrangements for you, you are entitled to be paid 400% of your one way ticket fare (maximum of $1350).
+If the flight arrives more than two hours later than your original flight, or if the airline does not make new travel arrangements for you, you are entitled to be paid 400% of your one-way ticket fare, with a maximum of $1350.

-Any extra services that you paid for on the original flight (such as a premium seat, baggage, etc.), the airline will have to refund you for that as well.
+Any extra services you paid for on the original flight (such as a premium seat, baggage, etc.) must be refunded to you as well.
 There are some exceptions to these rules.